uwescience/DSSG2023-Groundwater/README.md

 # DSSG Project Website Template

-This is a template for a [gh-pages](https://pages.github.com/) webpage for DSSG summer projects which can be freely hosted online.
+This is a template for a public [gh-pages](https://pages.github.com/) webpage for DSSG summer projects which can be freely hosted online.

 * Import this template into a new repo using the [repo importer](https://help.github.com/en/articles/importing-a-repository-with-github-importer)
   * for simplicity we will keep them separate from your code